newlisponrockets/newLISP-on-Rockets/docs/index.md

 You may be interested in running Rockets if you:

-* Like to experiment with an easy-to-learn web application framework
+* Want to experiment with an easy-to-learn web application framework
 * Are interested in LISP and LISP-like languages
-* Want to try something different
+* Feel like trying something different

 If you are looking for a full-featured blog application with tons of available themes and plugins, you probably want something like
 [WordPress](wordpress.org) instead.